 Have you ever sat and thought about where do our disused clothes actually go?
-That favorite jumper you had when you were nine that ‘had’ to be binned because you stained it
+That favourite jumper you had when you were nine that ‘had’ to be binned because you stained it.

 There are 7.8 billion people on this planet.
 Where does everyone’s clothes go?
 And how are we keeping the planet healthy with all the extra luggage?

 When clothes are thrown away into landfills, the materials that they are made out of start to decompose and break down, releasing toxic gasses that are harmful to the environment.
 With that being said it usually takes around 200 years for the clothing to eventually decompose – multiply that by the big number above and you can start to see where the issue is.

 Landfills are terrible for our health and environment.
 They make up a large percentage of greenhouse gasses (methane and CO2) which are particularly extremely harmful to us and the environment.